cowpig/cowpig.github.io/_posts/2018-01-29-Trustless-Myth.md

 ---
 layout:     post
 title:      “Trustless” is a Myth.
-Here are some lessons on Trust I learned in the poker world.
+Here's why trust matters.
 date:       2018-01-29
 summary:    Why trust is an essential part of any economy, and some things that poker taught me about applying it.
 categories: bitcoin ethereum poker cryptocurrency trust economics game-theory